 Hassel: Setting automated tools for operating systems tends to increase buy-in and the opportunity to auto-update.

 Do you see more awareness of the need to patch mobile solutions?

 Bodner: Definitely.
 Our mobile devices are simply an extension of our office environment.
 Especially since there is a tendency to carry one device, we are exposing sensitive data to an environment that is also used for Facebook, watching Netflix, or shopping.

-Hassel: The educational and security awareness that is being pushed in the industry is most helpful in reinforcing this requirement to end users.
+Hassel: The educational and security awareness being pushed in the industry is most helpful in reinforcing this requirement to end users.
 We find that clients are requesting MDM more frequently.
 By utilizing this feature, they can secure, manage, and update mobile devices and Internet of Things (IoT) endpoints.

 What challenges still exist with patch management?

 Bodner: In general, one of the industry challenges is that there are so many vendors, many of whom are great and offer fantastic products.
 Picking the right one can be a challenge.
 At the same time, we are only as good as our customers allow us to be.
 This means we need to educate our clients on the importance of patch management (and many other potential risks), and they need to take it seriously enough for us to be engaged to assist them.